This website is hosted by Andrew’s mother, JoAnn Hadfield

 2022 - Stanley Ossyra

-Stanley was one of three 2021 Andrew Lawson Foundation scholarships (see profile below).
+Stanley was one of three 2021 Andrew Lawson Foundation scholarship recipients (see profile below).
 He was selected for another award in 2022 and based on an email updating his activities in the last year, a better choice could not have been made.
 His brilliancy reminds me of my son Andrew’s.
 A summary of (just one year’s accomplishments!) includes:

 - Leading a new CPP project developing an Electric Vertical Takeoff/Landing (e-VTOL) aircraft for Urban Air Mobility including coordinating efforts to recruit approximately thirty-five students to work on the project and designing logos and other materials for the effort.